What type of content do you primarily create?

 - Effective time management.
 One filler word may only take a millisecond or two, but that time adds up quickly when you consider all the filler words that can slip in over the course of an episode.
 If your episode feels slow or you're slightly over your target length, cutting filler words can help shorten it without losing valuable content.

 Here's the thing: filler words are fine when you're talking to friends.
-However, when you're talking in a more serious setting, like recording a YouTube video or podcast, they can make you sound like you don't have a lot of confidence in what you're saying.
-So it’s good to be aware of them (and remove them) in situations where you want to sound clear and on point.
+However, when you're speaking in a more professional setting, like recording a YouTube video, podcast, or giving a presentation, excessive "ums" and "uhs" can make you sound less confident and knowledgeable.
+Research shows audiences perceive speakers who use fewer filler words as more competent and authoritative.
+So it's good to be aware of them (and remove them) in situations where you want to sound clear and on point.

-6 tips to avoid saying um and other filler words
+6 tips on how to stop saying 'um' and other fillers

 1. Pause and collect your thoughts

 When you feel the urge to say "um" or another filler word, take a deep breath instead.
+This is the most powerful technique to stop saying um when presenting.
 You may have briefly lost your train of thought and can't find the right words.
 It's ok.

 With a pause, you'll be able to gather your thoughts, whether you're public speaking or recording a video, and your delivery will have a natural rhythm that listeners appreciate.